giorgioskij/dotfiles/README.md

 # dotfiles
-Years of OCD carefully assembled in a juicy directory of invisible files
+Years of OCD carefully assembled in a juicy directory of mostly invisible files

 ---
 ## Setting up your fresh OSX